bob01/etx-widgets/README.md

 - critial alerts will be accompanied by a haptic vibe

 ### Settings
-- VoltSensor:    battery voltage telemetry sensor, e.g. RxBt or Batt
-- PcntSensor:    battery % consumpumed telemetry sensor, e.g. Bat%
-- MahSensor:     battery current consumed (mah) telemetry sensor, e.g. Capa, Used
 - Reserve:       percentage reseerve, usually 20 - 30%.
 Pilot can then simply fly to 0% on the powerbar
 - Cells:         cell count.
-0 for auto detect - displayed count flashes '?' during cell detection, it is important to wait for the result before moving on as a depleted pack may be identified as a full pack with 1 cell less. e.g. dead 12S identified as full 10 or 11S.
-Reccommend just setting this explicitly to remove all uncertainty.
+0 for auto detect - uses value from RF if telemetry sensor 'Cel#' configured.
+Reccommend just setting this explicitly.

+### Required sensors
+The new RotorFlight v2.1 custom ELRS telemetry feature allows user selection of values to be included in the telemetry stream.<br>
+The following are required and may not be provided by default - please confirm your setup and add as necessary.<br>
+The widget is now hard coded to expect them, no need to set them in "Widget settings" anymore
+- VoltSensor:    battery voltage telemetry sensor, "Vbat"
+- PcntSensor:    battery % consumpumed telemetry sensor, "Bat%"
+- MahSensor:     battery current consumed (mah) telemetry sensor, "Capa"

-ePowerbar was based on the the excellent 'BattAnalog' widget by Offer Shmuely
+erPowerbar was based on the the excellent 'BattAnalog' widget by Offer Shmuely

-# eThrottle
+# eThrottle (replaced by erThrotte - updated documentation coming soon)
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/fb6135be-484a-4159-aaa3-a8dc52de5a39)
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/d935f4f2-1cbb-4d3b-8c24-8a240bb498ed)
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/a94fffd5-9e0a-4e15-a427-3ec466ef6cd0)